liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

    notebook-like inversion settings.
 4. Use `tests/full_cases/` as the gate for forward-plus-inversion real-case validation before larger optimization changes.
+5. Test full-length synthetic-true Marmousi2 with more shots before changing checkpoint defaults; `checkpoint_segments=1` did not materially improve the 1-shot gate.
-5. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
+6. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
-6. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+7. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-7. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+8. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.